 So even if it takes a little bit of time, or a little bit of research, or a little bit of putting yourself out there, when you find “the one,” it can truly change your life.

-I hope you feel a little less overwhelmed by the process of searching for a therapist.
-Also, if you feel comfortable sharing, I’d love to hear how you found yours.
-Let me know below!
+I hope you feel a little less overwhelmed by the process of searching for a therapist, and eager to get started!